wangjunlem/msianspr-covid-faq/non-pca-sg-to-my.md

 For those travelling from 13th January onwards:

 Take note that inter-state travel is not allowed for the whole country, and states under MCO will not allow inter-district travel.
-See: [Known Areas Affected By MCO](/appendix-mco)
+See: [Known Areas Affected by MCO]

 You will have to apply for a movement permit using the form [here](https://www.rmp.gov.my/docs/default-source/Penerbitan/borang-permit-pergerakan-pkpb.pdf?sfvrsn=2) at the nearest police station.
 Please send to your friends/relatives the photos of: